phetsims/phet-info/doc/coding-conventions.md

 When designing an API, you will often encounter the need to make a field read-only in the public API, while making it writeable in the private/protected API.
 This section shows some patterns for accomplishing that for Property fields, but the concept can extend to other types of fields.
+Other patterns are certainly possible, and the pattern used is up to the developer.

-Anti-pattern:  A single reference is provided that is writeable in the public API, with documentation saying "don't write to this", or an implicit hope that no one will write to it.
+**Anti-pattern**:  A single reference is provided that is writeable in the public API, with documentation saying "don't write to this", or an implicit hope that no one will write to it.
 Do not do this.

 ```ts